scala/scala-jenkins-infra/doc/overview.md

 ## New infrastructure

+The web UI for the new Jenkins is at https://scala-ci.typesafe.com.

 The new Jenkins infrastructure runs on virtual servers hosted by Amazon.
 The virtual servers are created and configured automatically via Chef.
 Everything is scripted and the scripts version-controlled